-Just over a decade ago I drove out to LA and dove into the mainstream film industry.
-Since that time, I have come up with three film industry insights I would like to share with you.
+Just over a decade ago I packed my car and drove across the country to forge a career in film industry.
+Since that time, I have met countless people on a similar path and have learned a few lessons along the way.
+Over the years, I’ve noticed three film industry insights I would like to share with you.

 The reality is, BOTH routes are equally challenging.
 And most people end up wasting years waiting for someone else to produce their stuff.
 Stop it!
 Grab a camera and make something.
 Seriously.
 Don’t you dare wait for a producer!

 2. Your movie idea is great.
 Not all movie ideas are great.
 But everybody has one, including my doctor, dentist and Lyft driver.
 The problem is, most of these people won’t take the time to get their ideas on paper.
 The thing is, everybody in the film industry has a movie idea.
 But ideas are just that – ideas.

 It is the execution of your idea that matters.
 So if you find yourself trying to sell an “idea” you are wasting time.
 Write something.
 Or get someone else to write something.
 Then re-read film industry insight #1 above (and take action!)

 3. Movie distribution is the barrier to entry.
 This one goes out to the veteran filmmakers in our community.
 Those of you who have actually taken action and made your movie.
 Firstly, pat yourself on the back.
 At least you’re not stuck lingering in film industry insight #1 or #2.

 But you probably discovered something you wish you would have known then – Without a clear plan for film distribution, your success is limited.
 Some good news?
 Things have gotten better.
 Resources like my film distribution system can help you access the marketplace.
 Why is this important?